There are multiple types of seventh chords and you can learn all about them in this article.

 What is the difference between a dominant 7th, a diminished 7th, and a half-diminished 7th?

-A diminished 7th chord is built of a root note, minor third, minor fifth and diminished seventh above the root.
+A diminished 7th chord is built of a root note, minor third, diminished fifth and diminished seventh above the root.
 The difference between a diminished 7th and a half-diminished 7th?
 It’s the 7th note!
 Both chords have a root note, minor third, and diminished 5th.
 However a half-diminished chord has a minor 7th while a diminished chord has a diminished 7th.
-For example, a C diminished 7th is C-Eb-Gb-Bbb while a C half-diminished 7th is C-E-G-Bb.
-Dominant seventh chords differ because they are built from a major triad and a minor seventh, so a C dominant 7th is C-E-G-B.
+For example, a C diminished 7th is C-Eb-Gb-Bbb (B double flat) while a C half-diminished 7th is C-Eb-Gb-Bb.
+Dominant seventh chords differ because they are built from a major triad and a minor seventh, so a C dominant 7th is C-E-G-Bb.

 What musical genres use 7th chords?

-A long time ago during the Baroque and Renaissance periods, seventh chords were considered dissonant and unconventional.
+During the Renaissance period, seventh chords were considered dissonant and unconventional.
 However today you can’t turn on the radio without hearing seventh chords!
 Blues, jazz, and RnB are perhaps the most famous genres to use seventh chords, but you can find these chords in all kinds of music: pop, gospel, latin, and classical to name a few.